ec25i2009-ops/MaRs-Electronics-Task1/Q2_RGB_LED_Potentiometer_EC25I2009/README.md

+Qn2.
+Controlling colour of RGB LED and blinking speed of an other LED with potentiometer

-Qn2.RGB LED Control using Potentiometer:
+RGB LED Control using Potentiometer:

 I built this circuit using a potentiometer to control both an RGB LED and a normal LED.
 Initially, I explored